loudifier/mosion-game/README.md

 ## Play mosion

-mostion is avaialable for $1 for Windows and Android at [loudifier.itch.io/mosion](https://loudifier.itch.io/mosion)
+mosion is avaialable for free with ads on the [App Store](https://apps.apple.com/app/id6480231114) and [Google Play](https://play.google.com/store/apps/details?id=com.loudifier.mosion&pcampaignid=web_share).
+Alternatively, you can get an ad-free version for $1 for Windows and Android at [itch.io](https://loudifier.itch.io/mosion).

-I am in the process of getting mosion approved on Google Play, where it will be available for Android in both ad-supported and ad-free versions. iOS may come soon, if I can justify the cost of an Apple developer's licence and a cheap Mac.

 To play mosion for free without ads:
 - Clone this repo